The most charming general store in every US state

 Arkansas: Oark General Store, Oark

-Located deep within the lush Ozark National Forest – encompassing over 1 million acres of Arkansas territory – the Oark General Store is the oldest continually-operated general store in the state, attracting fleets of classic cars and weary hikers.
-Previously only supplying staple buys for both the rural community and nomadic travellers passing through, the past 20 years has seen the store grow into a full-service restaurant.
-Lucky journeyers can refuel on traditional diner food with a mouth-watering focus on jalapeños, pepperjack cheese and chipotle mayo.
+Located deep within the Ozark National Forest – encompassing over a million acres of Arkansas territory – the Oark General Store is the oldest continuously operated general store in the state, attracting fleets of classic cars and weary hikers.
+Previously supplying staple buys for the rural community and travelers passing through, the store has grown into a full-service restaurant.
+Lucky customers can refuel on traditional diner food, including great breakfasts, burgers, and pies.

 California: Shelter Cove General Store, Shelter Cove

-Overlooking the Pacific Ocean in sleepy Northern California, the Shelter Cove General Store prides itself on stocking the best in locally sourced products.
-Stock up on Napa Valley grapes, buffalo meat and, in true Californian style, gluten-free bakery edible goods which are unique and plentiful.
-Because of Shelter Cove’s proximity to the big blue sea, outdoorsy types will also be able to purchase fishing licenses as well as a range of fishing supplies at the general store, a secluded 225 miles north of San Francisco.
+Overlooking the Pacific Ocean in Northern California, Shelter Cove General Store prides itself on sourcing the best products from the local area.
+Here, you can stock up on Napa Valley grapes, buffalo meat, and, in true Californian style, gluten-free baked goods.
+Unsurprisingly, given Shelter Cove’s proximity to the ocean, outdoorsy types are also able to purchase fishing licenses and tackle at the store.

 Colorado: Gold Hill Store & Pub, Gold Hill